danielzaiser91/best_posts/README.md

  - autoplay next post (chaining videos, bzw. images after timeout)
  - move heavy logic into a webworker? (not currently necessary, because workload is still low, because of highly efficient code)
  - move everything to a seperate Component (multiple small components > one big component)
+ - pagination for suggestion and popular subreddit (frontend is already implemented, backend logic missing)

 # Changelog: